milesvant/milesvant.github.io/content/posts/diffusion.md

 A naive approach to this problem is to simply pass in the conditioning information as input to the network along with the noised samples and time step.
 This is common and can yield good results, but two main strategies building on this approach have been used to even greater success: classifier guidance and classifier-free guidance.

 ### Classifier Guidance
 Logically, to train with classifier guidance we need a classifier $p_{\phi}(y | x^{(t)})$ which predicts the conditioning information.
-Note that even if we are modeling a dataset which has highly accurate pretrained classifiers available, such as ImageNet or CIFAR-10, these will most likely be insufficient for guidance due to poor performance on \textit{noised} samples.
+Note that even if we are modeling a dataset which has highly accurate pretrained classifiers available, such as ImageNet or CIFAR-10, these will most likely be insufficient for guidance due to poor performance on *noised* samples.

 Given such a classifier, [Dhariwal \& Nichol (2021)](https://arxiv.org/pdf/2105.05233.pdf) derive an approximate form for the conditioned reverse sampling distribution:
 $$